 The pelvic floor has two openings for each of the passages to the outside, which include the urogenital hiatus and the rectal hiatus.
 In women, the vagina and the urethra pass through the urogenitcal hiatus and the rectum passes through the rectal hiatus.
 In men, the urethra passes through the urogenital hiatus and the rectum through the rectal hiatus.

 Female pelvic floor labeled - Image Copyright: Alila Medical Media / Shutterstock

 Functions of the pelvic floor

-These muscles are responsible for giving you control over urination, defecation, and flatulence.
-They also are involved in orgasms.
-They hold up the pelvic organs against gravity, keeping them in position during moments of increased abdominal pressure, as when you sneeze orcough or laugh.
+The pelvic floor muscles also hold up the pelvic organs against gravity, keeping them in position during moments of increased abdominal pressure, as when you sneeze or cough or laugh.
 When the bladder tightens to force urine out, there is a coordinated relaxation of the part of the muscle that circles around the urethra to allow the urine to flow outside.
-Similar relaxation occurs during defecation, childbirth and vaginal intercourse.
+Similar relaxation occurs during defecation, childbirth, and vaginal intercourse.

 Importance of the pelvic floor

-The pelvic floor itself is not visible from the outside, but it can be trained by conscious exercise.
+The pelvic floor itself is not visible from the outside; however, it can be trained by conscious exercise.
 When the levator plate is weak, the pelvic organs sag and may slip through the enlarged urogenital hiatus.